 - There is no website to access your stocks whatsoever.
 That means I can’t connect it to Mint (my money manager).
 Mint as consistently stated that since Robinhood doesn’t have a website, it can’t connect to the brokerage account.
 So my true financial worth isn’t provided.
 This does kind of suck.

-- I would be remise if I didn’t mention the recent glitch Robinhood had.
-I woke up earlier this week to find that Robinhood glitched out and didn’t display my portfolio value.
-I literally freaked the fuck out.
+- I would be remiss if I didn’t mention the recent glitch Robinhood had.
+I once woke to find that Robinhood glitched out and didn’t display my portfolio value.
+In total shock, I absolutely froze from fear.
 My balance went from $6,604.54 to $8.14 (which was my available cash).
-I immediately noticed that I still had all my stock positions, but it just didn’t total correctly.
+I immediately noticed that I still had all my stock positions, but it simply wasn’t totaling correctly.
 I knew since it was displaying my available cash instead of the portfolio value, this was a glitch and pulled the wrong info.
-I rightly, emailed customer support and they fixed the issue in a couple of hours.
-I don’t think it was too crazy, but some people on the world wide web wouldn’t shut up about it.
-Maybe it is the $0 free trades, but I can live with a small glitch for saving $420.
+Customer service was promptly reached and they fixed the issue in a couple of hours.